 Topper-tested takeaways for Class 12 Maths Subject Hub

-- Use the hub to plan your year-long study calendar; the seven resource types listed above each map to a distinct phase of preparation.
+• Use the hub to plan your year-long study calendar.
+Each of the seven resource types above fits a different phase of preparation.

-- Do not download every resource on day one; pull each resource into your study folder only when you are about to use it.
+• Do not download every resource on day one.
+Save each resource to your study folder only when you are about to use it.

-- Bookmark the hub itself; the centralised chapter index is the fastest navigation surface for finding any chapter's any resource type during revision.
+• Bookmark the hub itself.
+The chapter index in one place is the fastest way to find any chapter's resources during revision.

 Class 12 Maths FAQs